levertco/myportfolio/readme.md

 Used HTML and CSS.

 ## Support and contact details
-If you find a bug kindly open an issue here by including queryt.
+If you find a bug kindly open an issue here by including your query.

 If you'd like to request a new function, feel free to do so by opening an issue here.
 Please include sample queries and their corresponding results.
 Contact me on my github page @levertco.

-.
 ### License
 Copyright (c) 2019 **Contributed by Levert Ouma**